What is Tolkien to the World?

 Tolkien to the World was founded in 2003 as a programme to provide the works of J.R.R.
 Tolkien to schools and libraries in the less-developed world.
 Our aim is “to work towards a situation where everyone in the world has access to Tolkien’s principal works of fiction“.

-Over the next few years we aim to spend thousands of pounds on delivering books to libraries across the world – if you would like to contribute to spreading Tolkien around the world please donate now.
+Over the next few years we aim to spend thousands of pounds on delivering books to libraries across the world – if you would like to contribute to spreading Tolkien around the world please donate now (please put Tolkien to the World in the message box).

 Why is this so important?